wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 first task with work 500 Gflop, and then $n$ tasks with each work $10000/n$ Gflop.
 So the total work of the program is larger and there is still a sequential phase.
 What would the speedup be if executing the modified code on 4 cores (compared to the original 1-task program on 1 of these cores)?
+Show your work and reasoning.

 <div class="ui accordion fluid">
   <div class="title">